Flavor of Life: Airplay

 "The "Flavor Of Life -ballad version-" aired on radio in Japan on January 15, 2007, the same day as the release of the PV.
 The song has since reached the top ten airplay rankings of various FM Japanese radio charts.
 On MUSIC LOUNGE radio in Japan "Flavor Of Life -ballad version-" reached the number one ranking.

 On February 19, 2007, the original version of "Flavor Of Life" was aired on the radio.
 For the first week of airplay, "Flavor Of Life" faced lower airplay than Ayaka and Kobukuro's "WINDING ROAD", peaking at number 2 for composite FM airplay.
 However, "Flavor of Life" overtook WINDING ROAD on FM airplay the next week.

 Physical sales

 February 28, 2007 brought the release of the single, garnering buzz on Mixi for purchases.
 However, some bloggers reported the single was out of stock when they checked the store.
 Later it was confirmed that some sellers had already begun running out of the 400,000 initially shipped singles, just before "Flavor of Life" took number one on the Oricon dailies for February 27.

 Despite tough competition from break out artists Ayaka and Kobukuro, Utada was confirmed to have taken the number one position on the Oricon with only the first day sales.
-Oricon reportedly stated that she "checkmated" her competition.
+Oricon reportedly stated that they had "checkmated" their competition.